Montage (filmmaking): Conventions and clichés

 The simplicity of the technique and its over-use in American film vocabulary has led to its status as a film cliché.
-A notable parody of the sports training montage appears in the South Park episode, "Asspen".
-When Stan Marsh must become an expert skier quickly, he begins training in a montage where the inspirational song explicitly spells out the techniques and requirements of a successful sports training montage sequence as they occur on screen.
+A notable parody of the training montage appears in the South Park episode, "Asspen".
+When Stan Marsh must become an expert skier quickly, he begins training in a montage where the inspirational song explicitly spells out the techniques and requirements of a successful training montage sequence as they occur on screen.
 It was also spoofed in Team America: World Police in a similar sequence.

 The music in these training montage scenes has garnered a cult following, with such artists as Robert Tepper, Stan Bush and Survivor appearing on several '80s soundtracks.
-Songs like Frank Stallone's "Far from Over," and John Farnham's "Break the Ice" are examples of high-energy rock songs that typify the music that appeared during montages in '80s action films.
+Songs like Frank Stallone's "Far from Over", and John Farnham's "Break the Ice" are examples of high-energy rock songs that typify the music that appeared during montages in '80s action films.
+Indie rock band The Mountain Goats released a single in 2021 entitled "Training Montage", a homage to the eponymous cinematic trope.